atomist/sdm-pack-s3/README.md

 concept of a software delivery machine and how to create and develop an SDM.

-Send your project's build output to S3 using this fabulous `publishToS3` goal.
+Send your project's build output to S3 using the `publishToS3` goal.

 [atomist-doc]: https://docs.atomist.com/ (Atomist Documentation)